HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/comparison-output-reading-order.rst

 Case Configuration Figure
 -------------------------

 ``comparison_figures/case_configuration.png`` is the orientation view.
+In the HTML report, it appears in the dedicated ``Configuration du cas`` section.
 It is not a solver result; it is a compact description of the case that produced the results.

 Use it to answer: